alestrunda/chuck-norris-jokes/README.md

-# chuck-norris-jokes
+# Chuck Norris Jokes

-Simple SPA listing Chuck Norris jokes
+Simple SPA listing Chuck Norris jokes from public API.

-Using react, no flux architecture, all logic in App.js.
-No storage, user data are static.
+My first react.js experience.
+For the sake of simplicity I put all the logic in App.js, no storage, user data are static.